Sudharshan-07/Linux/Interrupts-Part_2.md

 ![irq_chip-2](https://github.com/user-attachments/assets/9ea82080-8c65-4951-84b2-f7b4545087d9)

-For reference, the bcm2836 interrupt controller handles each interrupt pin with a different irq_chip because each pin's masking must be managed uniquely, making a generic implementation unsuitable in this case:
+For reference, the bcm2836 interrupt controller's driver handles each interrupt pin with a different irq_chip because each pin's masking must be managed uniquely, making a generic implementation unsuitable in this case:

 ```
 /drivers/irqchip/irq-bcm2836.c